satvinderpalsingh/Blockchain/README.md

 # Blockchain
-Developing blockchain using python using flask webframework flask is just similar to express(server) used to interact with the application (get,put post ...etc)
+Developing blockchain using python
+using flask as microservice webframework
+postman to test endpoints